C2SM/icon4py/tools/docs/ICON_Liskov_integration_style_guide.md

 - `!$DSL INSERT` one empty line before and after, unless the inserted code is part of an `ACC` data region, or a function call.
 - `!$DSL START CREATE` after the `!$ACC CREATE` block, no empty line before and one empty line after.

-## Content of DSL statements
+## Content of DSL statements:

 - In `!$DSL START STENCIL` and `!$DSL START FUSED STENCIL`:
     - each argument (`name` included) should appear on a new line and aligned with the beginning of the first argument (generally `name`);
     - any equal sign `=` should be preceeded and followed by a single space;
     - the opening and closing round bracket should be followed and preceeded by a single space, respectively.
 Ignore this if the statement is on a single line.
 - In `!$DSL DECLARE`:
     - each argument (`type` included) should appear on a new line and aligned with the beginning of the first argument;
     - any equal sign `=` should be preceeded and followed by a single space;
     - any comma `,` should be followed by a single space, but no space should be added before;
     - the opening and closing round bracket should be followed and preceeded by a single space, respectively.
 Ignore this if the statement is on a single line.

 ## Example